DeloitteAU/schematik-forms/README.md

 ![Deloitte Digital](https://raw.githubusercontent.com/DeloitteDigitalAPAC/react-habitat/master/dd-logo.png)

-# Schematick Forms
+# Schematik Forms

-Schematick Forms is an elegant form builder for React.
+Schematik Forms is an elegant form builder for React.
 It uses schema based configuration (see [JSON Forms Specification](https://github.com/DeloitteDigitalAPAC/json-forms-specification)) to render forms consistently with little effort.

 This library is a relatively thin wrapper around the [Formik](https://github.com/jaredpalmer/formik) library.
-Schematic forms will orchestrate the automatation of building forms via the schema based JSON.
+Schematik forms will orchestrate the automatation of building forms via the schema based JSON.

 ## Features